cbeck88/conf-rs/README.md

 * You can **assign a prefix to a structure's fields when flattening** it into another structure, and you can similarly do `env` prefixing in a controlled way.
 * **You get ALL the errors and not just one of them** if some required env is missing and/or several of the values are invalid.
 In my searching I found that surprisingly few config crates out there actually do this.
 Very helpful if your deployments take a while.
 * **Isolation & testability around `env`**. `clap` only supports reading env values from `std::env::var_os`.
-If you want to write tests for your config that test what happens when different env variables are set, it's harder than it should be to do this without creating race conditions between tests.
-This crate lets you control all the inputs more easily.
-This is also helpful if you want to build for a target such as `wasm`.
-It's also helpful if you want to implement `Default` for your struct based on the defaults declared in your config, which can help with testing other parts of your code that consume the config.
-Usually it's undesirable for your unit tests pass or fail depending on whether your local development environment has `env` vars set or not.
+  * If you want to test what happens when different variables are set, your tests can become racy.
+  * If you want to test a component that takes config as an argument, and use `::parse_from` to initialize the config, then your tests will pass or fail depending on your local env.
+  * If you want to implement `Default` based on the default values your declared on your structure, you can't really because you can't isolate it from `env`.
+  * `conf` lets you pass an iterator to represent a snapshot of the environment.
 * **Support for `env` aliases**. `clap` supports aliases for command-line arguments but not for `env`.
 Make changes without breaking compatibility.
 * **You can declare fields which are only read from `env`** and cannot be read from args at all.
 * **You can declare fields which represent secrets.** This controls whether or not the entire value should be printed in error messages if it fails to parse.
 * **Support for an optional-flatten syntax**.
-This can simplify things that in `clap-derive` would use argument groups and such, and make them more idiomatic to use.
+This can be simpler and more idiomatic than using argument groups and such in `clap-derive`.
 * **Support for user-defined validation predicates**.
 This allows you to express constraints that can't be expressed in `clap`.

 `conf` is heavily influenced by [`clap-derive`](https://docs.rs/clap/latest/clap/) and the earlier [`struct-opt`](https://docs.rs/structopt/latest/structopt/) which I used for years.
 They are both great and became popular for a reason.